In Venezuela, teachers adapt to a COVID-19 world

 “Now we can offer holistic support not only to children but to parents – they also need training to support their children in their learning.
 Teachers are designing a weekly workbook with activities and objectives, and we’re making adjustments as we see how the family is doing,” she says.
 “Supporting families is an ongoing job.”

 Miguel has also had to adapt to teaching during the pandemic.
 He teaches electrical installation and joinery to young people at a training centre on the outskirts of Caracas.
 His students typically come from low-income backgrounds and want to learn a trade to help support their families.
 Some of the students haven’t been able to finish high school.
-But even those still in school are interested in learning the practical skills the centre offers.
+But even those still in school are interested in learning the practical skills on offer at the centre.

 “I wasn’t very computer literate, but I’ve been learning,” he says.
 “I don’t have a smartphone, so it’s hard to send the questions and assessments by text message.”